Likelihood ratio test for structural changes in factor models: Monte Carlo simulations

-Table \ref{power_mean_shift_Normal_increase_break_magnitude} reports how the power changes of these tests as the magnitude of the break in factor loadings increases.
-We set $\Lambda_2=\Lambda_1+N(0,b\cdot I_{N\times r_0})$, $r_0=2$, $u_t\sim N(0,1-\rho^2)$ and the permissible break dates are from $0.15T$ to $0.85T$.
-When $b=0$, the reject frequency represents the size under the null hypothesis.
-As $b$ increases, all of these tests become powerful, though the power is not monotonically increasing in $b$.
-When $\rho=0$ and $N=T=100$, the power of Wald(White), LM(White), LR, and LR$_m$ are more powerful than Wald(HAC) and LM(HAC).
-The power of Wald(White), LM(White), LR, and LR$_m$ increases substantially and approaches one as $b$ close to 1.
-Although the power of Wald(HAC) and LM(HAC) becomes larger as $b$ increases, the power of $b=1$ is smaller than $b=0.8^2$.
-When $\rho=0$ and $N=100,T=200$, the power of Wald(HAC) and LM(HAC) become more powerful than $\rho=0,\;N=T=100$.
-But they are still smaller than the power of Wald(White), LM(White), LR, and LR$_m$.
-When $\rho=0.5$ and $N=T=100$, only LR and LR$_m$ are the most powerful and reliable tests.
-When $\rho=0.5$ and $b=0$, the size of the Wald(White) and LM(White) tests exceed $25\%$, which is larger than the $10\%$ nominal size, thus these two tests are invalid and the power is incredible when $\rho=0.5$.
-The power of Wald(HAC) and LM(HAC) is poor when the sample size is small even if the break magnitude is large.
-As $b=1$ and $N=T=100$, the power of Wald(HAC) is less than $55\%$, and the power of LM(HAC) is less than $30\%$.
-When the $T$ increases to $200$, the power of Wald(HAC) and LM(HAC) becomes powerful, but their power of them is still smaller than the power of LR and LR$_m$.
+Table \ref{power_mean_shift_Normal_increase_break_magnitude} reports how power changes in these tests as the magnitude of the break in factor loadings increases.
+We set $\lambda_{i2}=\lambda_{i1}+\varepsilon_i$, $\varepsilon_i \overset{\mathrm{i.i.d.}}{\sim}N(0,b\cdot I_{r_0})$ for $i=1,\cdots,N$, $r_0=2$, $u_t\sim N(0,1-\rho^2)$, and the permissible break dates are from $0.15T$ to $0.85T$.
+When $b=0$, the rejection frequency represents the size under the null hypothesis.
+As $b$ increases, all of these tests become powerful, although the power of Wald(HAC) and LM(HAC) is not monotonically increasing in $b$.
+When $\rho=0$ and $N=T=100$, LR and LR$_m$ are more powerful than Wald(HAC) and LM(HAC).
+The power of LR and LR$_m$ increases substantially and approaches one as $b$ approaches one.
+Although the power of Wald(HAC) and LM(HAC) increases as $b$ increases, the power when $b=1$ is smaller than the case of $b=0.8$.
+As T increases from $100$ to $200$, the power of Wald(HAC) and LM(HAC) increases, but they are still less powerful than LR and LR$_m$.
+When $\rho=0.5$ and $N=T=100$, LR and LR$_m$ also demonstrate superior power relative to the Wald and LM tests.
+The power of Wald(HAC) and LM(HAC) is poor when the sample size is small, even if the break magnitude is large.
+When $b=1$ and $N=T=100$, the power of Wald(HAC) is less than $55\%$, and the power of LM(HAC) is less than $30\%$.
+When $T$ increases to $200$, the power of Wald(HAC) and LM(HAC) improves but is still smaller than the power of LR and LR$_m$.